 The Central Bank of Nigeria is open for business Monday through Friday except on national holidays.
 Our working hours are from 8:00a.m. - 4:00p.m.

-The CBN has acquired a new domain name cbn.gov.ng However, owing to the fact that a good number of our correspondents are still familiar with cenbank.org we cannot cut over completely to the new domain name.
-Rather, the two domains cenbank.org and cbn.gov.ng shall continue to run side by side as interchangeable domain names for all CBN e-mail accounts.
+The CBN has acquired a new domain name cbn.gov.ng but owing to the fact that cenbank.org is familiar to our correspondents, we cannot cut over completely to the new domain name.
+Rather, the two domains cenbank.org and cbn.gov.ng run side by side as interchangeable domain names for all CBN e-mail accounts.

 |Scam Related Enquiries:||[email protected]|